New opportunities for axion dark matter searches in nonstandard cosmological models: Introduction

 The QCD axion has been realised in many scenarios, where the most popular ones correspond to the DFSZ model~\cite{dine1981simple, Zhitnitsky:1980tq} and the KSVZ model~\cite{kim1979weak, shifman1980can, DiLuzio:2016sbl}.
 The axion can feature couplings to nucleons, electrons and more importantly to two photons.
 Stellar evolution arguments constrain the previously mentioned interactions, where the most stringent one comes from the coupling of axions to nucleons, leading to an axion flux from a supernova explosion that otherwise would quench the observed neutrino pulse from SN1987a, unless the axion decay constant is constrained to be~\cite{Ellis:1987pk, Raffelt:1987yt, Turner:1987by} \be \fa\gtrsim 4 \times 10^8~\mbox{GeV}, \ee corresponding to a mass of $\ma\lesssim 1.6\times 10^{-2}$~eV.

 The uncertainty in the astrophysical models and assumptions on axion coupling to fermions makes laboratory based searches crucial to test axions in the $\mu$eV mass ballpark.
 So far, only the so-called haloscope experiments~\cite{Sikivie:1983ip}, ADMX~\cite{ADMX:2009iij, ADMX:2019uok} and HAYSTAC~\cite{HAYSTAC:2018rwy}, using a highly tuned microwave cavity that converts DM axions into photons in the presence of a static magnetic field, have achieved enough sensitivity to touch the axion band in the sub-eV regime.
 Several operating and proposed haloscopes aim to explore masses in between the $\mu$eV to the meV range, such as CULTASK~\cite{CAPP:2020utb, Lee:2020cfj} KLASH~\cite{Alesini:2017ifp}, ORGAN~\cite{McAllister:2017lkb, McAllister:2020twv}, RADES~\cite{Melcon:2018dba, CAST:2021add} and QUAX~\cite{Alesini:2020vny}.
 A related concept makes use of dielectric plates, such as the MADMAX~\cite{MADMAX:2019pub} experiment.
 The LC circuit based detection~\cite{Sikivie:2013laa} is expected to reach axion masses in the $10^{-7}$ to $10^{-9}$~eV range.
 The ABRACADABRA experiment~\cite{Kahn:2016aff,Ouellet:2018beu} and ADMX SLIC~\cite{Crisosto:2019fcj} have already released promising results.
+Topological insulators have the potential to explore masses in the few~$\times$~meV range \cite{Schutte-Engel:2021bqm}.
 In a higher mass range, the helioscope experiment CAST has explored the $\ma\sim $~eV ballpark and it is expected to improve with the next generation experiment IAXO~\cite{IAXO:2019mpb}.
 For details on axion searches, prospects, and their schedules, we refer, e.g., to Refs.~\cite{Sikivie:2020zpn, Irastorza:2018dyq, Billard:2021uyg}.